 The players may wish to spend the evening in the Gilded Cow.
-A common room costs about 1 gp per night and the special adventurers suites cost 5 gp per night.
-The suites are full of trophy heads; show weapons and suites of armor: they also come with free meals.
+A common room costs about 1 gp per night and the special adventurers' suites cost 5 gp per night.
+The suites are full of trophy heads, show weapons, and suites of armor.
+Renting the suite also includes a free meal.
 In addition to the rooms the Gilded Cow has many other special goods for sale.
 It is known to sell obviously fake magical rings, potions and weapons to the gullible.
-This is an opportunity to lighten the characters purses if they are foolish enough to believe the claims of the barkeep, Witly Goldkeep, who will say just about anything to make a sale.
-Potions range any where from 10 to 25 gp, rings are usually 20 to 50 gp, and weapons are about four times the normal value.
-Only the potions radiate faint magic if checked.
-With the exception of the potions, rings and weapons have fancy glass jewels and other ornamentation.
+This is an opportunity to lighten the characters purses if they are foolish enough to believe the claims of the barkeep, Witly Goldkeep, who says just about anything to make a sale.
+Potion prices range anywhere between 10 and 25 gp, rings are usually 20 to 50 gp, and weapons are about four times the normal value.
+If checked only the potions radiate faint magic.
+The rings and weapons are adorned fancy glass jewels.
 They are worth about half the purchase price as a decoration.
-The weapons are functional, but have a -1 to all damage rolls.
+The weapons are functional, but not as sturdy as normal weapons (-1 to all damage rolls).
 The potions are actually very diluted magical potions, which Witly mixes with strong ale.
 Currently Witly has two each of the following in stock.

-- Diluted potion of cure light wounds this potion will restore 1d3 hit points when consumed.
-Cost - 10 gp - Diluted potion of enlarge this potion will enlarge the imbiber 10%, as per the spell for 2d4 rounds.
-Cost - 25 gp - Diluted potion of swimming this will grant the user a +2 to any Swimming proficiency check for 2d4 minutes - 15 gp
+- Diluted potion of cure light wounds-this potion restores 1d3 hit points when consumed.
+Cost - 10 gp - Diluted potion of enlarge-this potion enlarges the drinker by 10%, as per the spell for 2d4 rounds.
+Cost 25 gp - Diluted potion of swimming-this grants the user a +2 to any Swimming proficiency check for 2d4 minutes - 15 gp check (DC 15), to realize the goods for what they really are.

-Any potion purchased will lose any magical properties in 2d10 days or at the end of the adventure, which ever comes first.
-PCs may request to make an Appraise skill check, DC 15, to realize the rings or weapons for what they really are.
-A similar Alchemy skill check, DC 15 will do the same for the potions.
 No refunds are given.

+Any potion purchased loses any magical properties in 2d10 days or at the end of the adventure, which ever comes first.
+PCs may request to make an Appraise skill